-I take it seriously when the Standing Committee of the Politburo of the Communist Party of China, China's highest authority, calls the novel coronavirus pneumonia epidemic "a major test of China's system and capacity for governance" - a phrase of such significance that in my 30-plus years of watching China, I do not recall the like.
+I take it seriously when the Standing Committee of the Central Political Bureau of the Communist Party of China, China's highest authority, calls the novel coronavirus pneumonia epidemic "a major test of China's system and capacity for governance" - a phrase of such significance that in my 30-plus years of watching China, I do not recall anything similar to.

-Let me explain why I am confident - why the world should be confident - that China will overcome the epidemic.
+Let me explain why I am confident - and why the world should be confident - that China will overcome the epidemic.
 I offer three reasons: China's commitment, competence, and readiness to change and improve.

-China's commitment to fight the coronavirus - which causes the disease now officially known as Covid-19 - is exemplified by the country's astonishing mobilisation to stop its spread.
+China's commitment to fighting the coronavirus - which causes a disease now officially known as COVID-19 - is exemplified by the country's astonishing mobilization to stop its spread.
 The government is issuing strict and resolute directives.